ppresto/terraform-azure-consul-ent-aks/examples/README.md

 kubectl apply -f apps/fake-service/westus2/init-consul-config
 ```

-Start `web` and `api` services in the secondary region (westus2).
-These services will be deployed to a kubernetes namespace called westus2-1.
-This also means these services are being deployed to the consul namespace 'westus2-1' because when installing the consul helm chart `consulNamespaces:mirroringK8S` was enabled.
-The namespaces are being named with the availability zone for clarity.
-The service deployment files below are configured to target only nodes in availability zone 1 (westus2-1) and will use the kubernetes namespace `westus2-1`.
+Deploy `web` and `api` services to the AKS services cluster `aks1` running in the secondary region (westus2).
+These services will be deployed to a kubernetes namespace called westus2-1 which maps to the region and availability zone 1.
+Once deployed to this k8s namespace consul will create a new consul namespace called 'westus2-1'.
+This is enabled by the consul helm chart value `consulNamespaces:mirroringK8S`.
+The service deployment files below will target only nodes in availability zone 1 (westus2-1) and run in kubernetes namespace `westus2-1`.
 ```
-kubectl apply -f apps/fake-service/westus2/westus2-1/
+kubectl apply -f apps/fake-service/westus2/westus2-1/ kw1 get pods   # kw1 alias = kubectl -n westus2-1
 ```

 Verify the `ingress-gateway` is routing external traffic to the `web`  pods.  `web` should be loadbalancing requests across the `api` pods.
 ```
-echo "http://$(kc get svc consul-ingress-gateway -o json | jq -r '.status.loadBalancer.ingress[].ip'):8080/ui"
+echo "http://$(kc get svc aks1-ingress-gateway -o json | jq -r '.status.loadBalancer.ingress[].ip'):8080/ui"
 ```
 Refresh multiple times and take note of the POD IP Addresses changing.